 If you are experiencing any of the problems listed in the "Home" section, engaging in counselling would enable you to explore what is contributing to a particular problem at the emotional, cognitive, behavioural, and relational levels of your life.

 What Benefits can be Expected?

-Engaging with counselling inevitably leads to change.
+Engaging with counselling often leads to change or considering change.
 However, you will always be in charge of the changes that you want to make or not make.
+Our relationship with change can be delicately balanced.
 As your Counsellor, I would be working at your pace, encouraging you to be more aware of your strengths and resources, and helping you to develop more choices about the way you want your life to be.
-Because I would be drawing upon several different counselling and psychotherapy approaches and theoretical backgrounds, I will be able to tailor the counselling to your individual needs.
+Because I would be drawing upon several different counselling and psychotherapy approaches, and theoretical backgrounds, I will be able to tailor the counselling to your individual needs and wants.
 I work in a collaborative manner and would be encouraging you to give me feedback on how we were working together.